MinaProtocol/mina/rfcs/0019-storing-client-data.md

 ### Adding Arbitrary Data

 Since a node can go offline, it can miss gossipped objects.
-If this happens, a client would be interested in adding manually adding these objects into the client storage system.
+If this happens, a client would be interested in manually adding these objects into the client storage system.
 This storage system has the flexibility to do this.

 For adding arbitrary transactions, the client could simply add it to the `transactions` database.
-We can add arbitrary `receipt_chain_hashes` along with its parents to the `receipt_chain` database.
+We can also include the previous receipt chain hashes involving that transaction and use these components and add them to the `receipt_chain` database.
 The user can add arbitrary blocks along with their transactions into the `blocks_to_transactions` table, `block` and `transactions` database.
 When we add a block whose block length is greater than root length, the block will be added through the `transition_frontier_controller`.
 Namely, the block will be added to the `network_transition_writer` pipe in `Coda_networking.ml`.

 <a href="bootstrap"></a>

 ### Running Bootstrap

 If a client is offline for long time and they have to bootstrap, then they would not have a `transition_frontier`.
-Therefore, all the transitions in the `transition_frontier` would have their `consensus_status` be considered to `UNKOWN`.
+Therefore, all the transitions in the `transition_frontier` would have their `consensus_status` be considered to `UNKNOWN`.
 Also, the transactions would not be in an `transaction_pool` anymore, so all the transaction's in `User_command.mem` would be `false`.

 ## Data Flow